yamass/redg-documentation/docs/integration/index.md

 # Integration

-How you integrate RedG into you project depends on your build system and personal preferences.
+The way you integrate RedG into you project depends on your build system and personal preferences.
 RedG is very flexible and can easily be adapted to fit your project.

 ## RedG code generator